codepath/android_guides/Persisting-Data-to-the-Device.md

 }
 ```

 Check out our [[managing databases with SQLiteOpenHelper|Local-Databases-with-SQLiteOpenHelper]] guide for a more detailed look at working with SQLite.
 In many cases, rather than interacting with SQL directly, Android apps can leverage one of the many available higher-level ORMs (object relational mappers) to persist Java models to a database table as shown below.
+If needed, we can also [[access the SQLite for debugging|Local-Databases-with-SQLiteOpenHelper#sqlite-database-debugging]].

 ### Object Relational Mappers